 - More patients and carers understand and believe that they are better informed, know who to approach and can get involved.

-- More patients and carers play an active role in activities and roles that include acting as advisors, in communications activities, taking part in research and service improvement projects and on decision making panels and committees.
+- There are more patients and carers actively involved in advisory positions.
+They are participating in communications activities, taking part in research and service improvement projects and on sitting on decision making panels and committees.

 - More health researchers, practitioners, policy/guideline developers and other stakeholders are inspired, confident and better equipped to involve patients and carers in their work.